dperique/commentary_openstack-helm/README.md

 ## Using the Environment

-If you run the [Exercise the Cloud](https://docs.openstack.org/openstack-helm/latest/install/developer/exercise-the-cloud.html) section, it will create a VM on a private subnet (10.0.0.0/8) on a public network (172.24.4.0/24) and attach a FIP on it.
-After that, it does an ssh to the VM and tries various things.
+If you run the [Exercise the Cloud](https://docs.openstack.org/openstack-helm/latest/install/developer/exercise-the-cloud.html) section, it will create a VM on a private subnet (10.0.0.0/8) and attach it to a routeer that is on a public network (172.24.4.0/24) and attach a FIP on it.
+After that, the script does an ssh to the VM and tries various things.

 This is nice because it tests public network, private network, FIPs and basic connectivity using a basic image.
 This is good for developer purposes and just trying things out.
 However, as mentioned in this [article](https://ask.openstack.org/en/question/7145/havana-unable-to-ping-instances-from-host-machine/) not everyone understands what is going on.
+And this setup may not be the use-case a lot of people want (i.e., some VMs on a subnet all on a BM).

 ## Using a Provider Network